dcomartin/TalkAbstracts/Automating Builds with C#.md

 Build servers typically hide other steps such as storing artifacts, transformation, executing tests and packaging.
 This makes it almost impossible to run the same tasks locally.

-In this presentation we will learn how to create custom build scripts using C# to execute, build, test and deploy from anywhere!
+In this presentation, we will learn how to create custom build scripts using C# to execute, build, test and deploy from anywhere!